adelriosantiago/adelriosantiago-blog/safe-mongodb/eng.md

 ``

 This will disable external connections to the database.
 You will, of course, be unable to make queries to the database from your app.
 I really recommend that you create a webservice or API for your app and make the needed calls through that.
 If you don't want to do that then you can [enable port 27017 only to a single ip] with the command `sudo ufw allow from <target> to <destination> port <port number>` for example `sudo ufw allow from 192.168.0.4 to any port 27017` would allow access from the ip 192.168.0.4; bear in mind that you will need to have a static IP or your service will stop working as soon as a new IP is obtained.

+Tips for AWS EC2 users: Instances have it's own firewall, it is called Security Groups inside your Management Console.
+Also

+3.-

 Resources: